Yi-Hsueh-Yang/alexyang/README.md

 ## Where am I right now

 I’m a Lead Data Scientist based in Chicago, IL.
-I have been with [Kero Gaming](https://kerosports.com/) for since June, 2024.
+I have been with [Kero Gaming](https://kerosports.com/) since June, 2024.
 Kero is an innovative startup reimagining sports engagement through gamification.
 I develop and optimize odds-setting and pricing models using advanced machine learning and statistical approaches.
 As the data science lead for the MLB vertical, I oversee projects from concept to deployment—transforming massive datasets into predictive insights that shape product performance and fan experience.

 ## A Little About Me
 - CMU Grad (Heinz College), Major in Data Analytics <br>